 How to skip lock screen with face unlock

 The Pixel 4’s face unlock procedure gives you the option to unlock the phone and stay on the lock screen until you swipe up upon successful authentication.
-Unlocking without going straight to the home screen gives a more iPhone-esque lock screen experience, as the phone can hide notification content until it’s recognized your face (though the Pixel 4 doesn’t yet have an attentive eye requirement as the iPhone does).
+Unlocking without going straight to the home screen gives a more iPhone-esque lock screen experience, as the phone can hide notification content until it’s recognized your face.
 Then you simply swipe the screen to enter the phone.
 By default, the phone will automatically bypass the lock screen and go straight to the home screen.

 To choose your preference, go into Settings > Security > Face Unlock and toggle off Skip lock screen to have the phone wait to go to the home screen until you swipe up.